Peter Criss: Christopher Dickinson

+In 1991, a man named Christopher Dickinson began publicly impersonating Peter Criss.
+Dickinson did an interview as Criss with the tabloid Star magazine, in which he claimed that he was now a "homeless alcoholic panhandling for change".
+Phil Donahue had both men on his show where the real Criss confronted the impostor.

 Return to Kiss

 In 1995, Criss appeared at the official Kiss Konvention in Los Angeles that led to the Kiss live performance that was recorded for MTV Unplugged.
-In April 1996, Kiss held a press conference to announce a reunion tour with all four original members.
+On February 28, 1996, the original members of Kiss made a surprise appearance at the 38th Annual Grammy Awards in full makeup and costumes for the first time together since 1979 to present an award with Tupac Shakur.
+Subsequently, in April 1996, Kiss held a press conference to announce a reunion tour with all four original members.
 The 1996–97 Alive/Worldwide Tour was an enormous success, and the reunited Kiss released a studio album, 1998's Psycho Circus.

 Criss played drums on only one track on the album ("Into the Void", Ace Frehley's one lead vocal track), although Criss did have one lead vocal (a track called "I Finally Found My Way", written by guitarist/vocalist Paul Stanley and Bob Ezrin) and a co-vocal taking turns in the verses with the rest of the band for the song "You Wanted the Best".